 Medicare Says This Service Is Not Covered

-"This item or service is not a benefit of Medicare"
+"I was told this item or service is not a Medicare benefit"

 What This Means